yannaalfaro/DSSA-5102_Spring2025/README.md

 - Assignment #1 - Locating a Dataset
     - Importing data and initial dataset exploration (Master dataset not available on repository).
 - Assignment #2 - Cleaning our Dataset
     - Preparing our dataset for our future class database (Master dataset not available on repository).
+- Assignment #3 - Metadata
+    - Creating a metadata file with all necessary components